johnbywater/quantdsl/README.md

 [formally defined](http://www.appropriatesoftware.org/quant/docs/quant-dsl-definition-and-proof.pdf),
 the semantic model is supported with mathematical proofs.

+## Implementation

 This package is an implementation of the Quant DSL in Python.

-## Implementation

-In addition to the Quant DSL expressions, to ease construction of Quant DSL expressions, function definition statements `def` are supported.
-And the `import` statement is supported, to allow function definitions to be used from a library (see below).
+In addition to the Quant DSL expressions, function definition statements `def` are supported, to allow expressions to be generated concisely.
+The `import` statement is also supported, to allow Quant DSL function definitions to be used and maintained as normal Python code.

-Steps for evaluating a contract include: specification of a model of a contract; calibration of a stochastic process for the underlying prices; simulation using the price process of future prices underlying the contract; and evaluation of the contract model against the simulation.
+The work of a quantitative analyst includes: modelling the value of a derivative;
+calibrating a stochastic process for the underlying prices; simulating future prices of the underlyings; and evaluating of the model of the derivative against the simulation.

 The library provides an application class `QuantDslApplication` which has methods that support these steps:
 `compile()`, `simulate()` and `evaluate()`.
 During compilation of the specification source code, the application